MarekDanco/symmetrybreaking/README.md

 python3 main.py -d -a -s g4 5 structures/loop.txt
 ```

-# Count all non-isomorphic models
+# Counting all non-isomorphic models

 Since enumerating all non-isomorphic structures in `Python` may be slow, to count all models you can export the SAT formula
 to `DIMACS` format and run your favorite model counter.
 For this use the `mkdimacs.py` script.